radiolondra/libvlcsharp/src/LibVLCSharp.Avalonia.Unofficial.UCanvas/README.md

   double opacity = 1,
   bool isMoveable = false )**

-  This method adds whatever custom UserControl to the video scene with custom parameters by code.
+  This method adds whatever custom UserControl(s) (different from the standard VideoView *content property* defined in XAML) to the video scene with custom parameters by code.
   The parameters are pretty self explanatory.

 For more information about usage, explore the test project in the [LibVLCSharp.Avalonia.Unofficial.UCanvas.Samples](https://github.com/radiolondra/libvlcsharp/tree/3.x/samples/LibVLCSharp.Avalonia.Unofficial.UCanvas.Samples) folder.